-While DHCP is convenient, devices such as printers (wired and wireless) should always be assigned a static (fixed) IP address manually to avoid conflicts on your wireless network and MUST be outside the DHCP address range of the router.
-This is because printers are the only external devices that do not have the ability to automatically interrupt the router for a new DHCP address once the least time expires.
-Again, do not have the printers static IP within the DHCP range of the router as this is against Networking 101 rules and will confuse the router.
-Make things simple – In the router, set starting DHCP address range 192.168.1.100 (or 192.168.0.100).
-Ending DHCP address range 192.168.1.150 (or 192.168.0.150).
-Set Printer Static IP to 192.168.1.10 (or 192.168.0.10).
+While DHCP is convenient, devices such as printers (wired and wireless) should always be assigned a static (fixed) IP address manually to avoid conflicts on your wireless network and must be outside the DHCP range of the router.
+This is because printers are the only external devices that do not have the power to automatically interrupt the router for a new DHCP address once the least time expires.

 How to set a Standard TCP/IP port.
 This is important.

-By performing the above, the printers Embedded Web Server (EWS) will now work all the time by going to your Printers Static IP address in your browser.
+By performing the above, the printers Embedded Web Server (EWS) will now work all the time by going to your Static IP address in your browser also.

-3. Verify in the printer that 'Auto Off/Sleep/Energy Saving Mode' is disabled and/or the System Mode Time Out is set to zero (0) if your printer supports this.
+2. Verify in the printer that 'Auto Off/Sleep/Energy Saving Mode' is disabled and/or the System Mode Time Out is set to zero (0).
 Use the Embedded Web Server (EWS) by going to the printers IP address in your browsers address bar, click Settings Tab/Auto Off, or use the Printer Assistant, Printer Home Page (EWS).
 Also check your Printer Properties.
-This feature is automatically disabled when the printer is connected to a computer or mobile device, a network, or a fax line (if supported).
-However, you may not find this setting.

-5. Make sure printer is plugged directly into a wall outlet and not into a UPS, power strip or surge protector.
-This may cause the printer to intermittently drop offline and disconnect.
+4. Make sure printer is plugged directly into a wall outlet and not into a UPS, power strip or surge protector.
+This will cause the printer to drop offline and disconnect (yes verified!).

 Additional steps to be taken if you continue to have the problem (if they are posted)…